dojo/webpack-contrib/README.md

 [![codecov](https://codecov.io/gh/dojo/webpack-contrib/branch/master/graph/badge.svg)](https://codecov.io/gh/dojo/webpack-contrib)
 [![npm version](https://badge.fury.io/js/%40dojo%2Fwebpack-contrib.svg)](http://badge.fury.io/js/%40dojo%2Fwebpack-contrib)

-This is the home for custom Webpack plugins and loaders used in the Dojo 2 build process
+This is the home for custom Webpack plugins and [loaders](https://webpack.js.org/concepts/loaders/) used in the Dojo 2 build process.

 # static-build-loader

 A webpack loader which allows code to be statically optimized for a particular context at bundling time.
 This loader acts on JavaScript.
 Some examples show the TypeScript source, but the loader will only